allure-framework/allure-csharp/src/Allure.TestingPlatform/README.md

 starts the associated request.
 Check `MessageChannel.CanPublish` before using the channel outside a framework callback whose request lifetime is known.

+#### Limitations

+Corrently, only a single registration is allowed per application.
+Consequently, using multiple test framework adapters is not currently supported.
+We will address that in the future.

-Currently, a registration supports one active MTP request at a time; parallel requests are not supported.
+Additionally, a registration supports one active MTP request at a time; parallel requests are not supported.
 Sequential requests reuse the runtime, resolved configuration, and constructed services from the first request.
 Keep configuration, command-line options, and the results destination stable when reusing the same MTP